| Overview: Apart from verbal-language communication, there is another important

 to arrive to meetings on time, and usually, even early.
 On the

+other hand, they arrive late to parties and dances.
 While in some countries, such as China and Spain, time walks.

 People don't feel as pressured.
 They would rather take it